Campo flicker: Breeding

 The campo flicker's breeding season has not been fully defined, but in Argentina and central Brazil it peaks in the dry season of August and September.
 Both sexes excavate a nest cavity, in a termite mound, earthen bank, tree, or fence post.
 Studies showed a complex social system in the species with high reproductive conflicts both within and among groups, both due to the new potential breeder or through the effect of group size.
 The species is "predominantly monogamous in both cooperative groups and socially monogamous pairs, but in several cooperative groups, auxiliary females contributed eggs to the nest" The clutch size is typically four or five eggs.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocalization

-The campo flicker has a large vocal repertiore.
+The campo flicker has a large vocal repertoire.
 Its song is a "rapid 'wicwicwic---'" repeated 10 to 12 times.
 Calls tend to be high, sharp, and nasal: "tih", "tir", or "wur".
 Pairs duet with a "high 'wicwicwic' immediately answered by low 'wucwucwuc'."